You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Terms Offered: All Terms

 In this course, Relay students will focus on the methods for creating inclusive learning environments for multilingual learners.
-Relay students will examine the sheltered instruction model, explore the importance of comprehensible input, and practice various instructional strategies, including Total Physical Response.
-Relay students will then hone in on additional strategies to support listening, speaking, reading, and writing.
-Throughout this course, Relay students will build their toolkit of strategies and have multiple opportunities to plan, collaborate, and practice effective strategies for multilingual learners.
+Relay students will examine the sheltered instruction model, explore the importance of comprehensible input, and practice various instructional strategies, including intentional vocabulary instruction and Total Physical Response.
+Throughout this course, Relay students will build their toolkit of strategies and have multiple opportunities to plan and practice effective strategies for multilingual learners across reading, writing, speaking, and listening.
+Finally, Relay students will explore how to extend their impact beyond their own classroom walls and will plan to collaborate across teams to support multilingual learners.

 CLD-504: Linguistics and Language Acquisition